thomasgallo/mono_slam_tensorflow/README.md

 ### Module <ros_people_object_detection_tensorflow>
 1. Install all the prerequisites :
-- I will use tensorflow-gpu so you need to be sure you have all the drivers for you graphic card you can fin it in the section "Software requirements" on [this page](https://www.tensorflow.org/install/gpu)
+- I will use tensorflow-gpu so you need to be sure you have all the drivers for you graphic card you can fin it in the section "Software requirements" you can also follow the tutorial for installing cuda and all the libraries on [this page](https://www.tensorflow.org/install/gpu)
-- You need to install CUDA (if you have nvidia card): please follow this [tutorial](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)
 - you need to have python2 on your computer :
 ```
 $ sudo apt update